This is a brief introduction to the academic and support staff you will meet during your academic journey from the Department of Development Studies.

 Chwayita Kani completed her BA Development studies degree at Nelson Mandela University in 2014, she went on to complete her BA (Honours) Development Studies degree at NMU in 2015.
 She has been working in the department since 2012, first as a student assistant and then as a lecturing assistant.
 She is currently assisting with the coordination of the BA Development Studies undergraduate programme.
 Chwayita is currently working on her Masters by research in Development Studies degree which will look at the potential effects of Shale Gas Development on the agricultural livelihoods of commercial livestock farmers in the Chris Hani District.

-Muzi Shoba is an Associate Lecturer in the Department of Development Studies at Nelson Mandela University.
+Muzi Shoba is a Lecturer in the Department of Development Studies at Nelson Mandela University.
 He is involved in teaching at the undergraduate level and assists with the coordination of the Master's programme.
 He also supervises postgraduate students at the Honours and Masters level.
-He is currently completing his doctoral studies at the University of KwaZulu Natal.
+He completed his doctoral studies at the University of KwaZulu Natal.
 His current research focuses on BRICS, China-Africa relations, and local economic development.
 He has broad interests in analysing current African development and global affairs.

 Ms Joshna Daya